yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ca_siteminder_overview.md

 2. Select **Add a SiteMinder connection**.
 3. Enter your agent name (`apigateway.axway.int`) and agent configuration object name (`V6HostConfObject`) you created in [Register API Gateway as the SiteMinder agent](#register-api-gateway-as-the-siteminder-agent).
 4. Click **Browse**, select the `SmHost.conf` file for your agent, and click **OK**.

+For more details on the fields and options in this configuration window, see [Configure SiteMinder/SOA Security Manager connections](/docs/apim_policydev/apigw_poldev/external_connections/connector_ca_connection/).

 ### Configure SiteMinder authentication policy